Anisotropic flows in Au+Au collisions at $\sqrt{s_{\rm{NN}}} = 2.4\,\text{GeV}$ with a Skyrme pseudopotential: Results and discussion

 In addition, the time evolution of the density in a collision system represents a crucial aspect for probing the collision dynamics.
 We analyze here the time evolution of the baryon density $\rho_{\rm{B}}$ in the center of the reaction zone in mid-central ($20$--$30\%$ centrality) Au+Au collisions at $\sqrt{s_{\rm NN}}=2.4~\mathrm{GeV}$.
 In particualr, Fig.~\ref{fig:cenrho} displays the time evolution of the baryon density $\rho_{\rm{B}}$ in the central region (a $1 \times 1 \times 1~\mathrm{fm}^{3}$ cell) obtained from the LBUU simulations using interactions: L$45$D$03$, L$45$D$03$FL, L$45$Dm$03$, L$45$MID, L$35$D$03$, L$45$D$03$K$_{0}380$, L$45$D$03$J$_{0}$m$800$, L$45$D$03$I$_{0}4000$ and L$45$D$03$ with CS.
-These results provide insight into how the choice of interaction influences the dynamical behavior of high-density nuclear matter created during the collision.
+These results provide insight into how the choice of interaction influences the dynamical behaviors of high-density nuclear matter created during the collision.
 One can see that the maximum density reaches about $2.8\rho_0$ for the momentum-independent interaction L$45$MID and the interaction L$45$D$03$J$_{0}$m$800$ with quite soft SNM EOS from a small $J_0$ value of $-800$~MeV (see Fig.~\ref{fig:U0Usy}~(e)), while it becomes to about $2.4\rho_0$ for the interaction L$45$D$03$K$_{0}380$ with a largest $K_0$ value of $380$~MeV.
-Such high-density conditions with approximately $2.5\rho_0$ using various interactions offer a unique opportunity to explore the high-density behavior of nuclear matter EOS.
+The spread in maximum central density among the interactions reflects the combined effects of the stiffness of the nuclear matter EOS and the momentum dependence of the mean field potential.
+The stiffer EOS (L$45$D$03$K$_{0}380$) produces a lower peak density due to stronger repulsion, whereas the momentum-independent potential (L$45$MID) leads to a higher compression.
+Such high-density conditions with approximately $2.5\rho_0$ using various interactions offer a unique opportunity to explore the high-density behaviors of nuclear matter EOS.